-The fragmentation of Lithothamnion coralloides will not directly cause mortality of the organism.
-However, the smaller pieces will be lighter and, therefore, more likely to be entrained and exported in the strong tidal flows characteristic of where Lithothamnion coralloides is found.
-Nevertheless, the evidence provided within the 'abrasion and disturbance' pressure (above) suggests that maerl is not resistant of the abrasion of any form.
+The fragmentation of Phymatolithon calcareum will not directly cause mortality of the organism.
+However, the smaller pieces will be lighter and therefore more likely to be entrained and exported in the strong tidal flows characteristic of where this species is found.
+Nevertheless, the evidence provided under the 'abrasion and disturbance' pressure suggests that maerl is not resistant of physical disturbance.
 Penetration of the maerl bed will only exacerbate the negative effect by damaging more of the underlying maerl.

 Sensitivity assessment.
-Based on the evidence provided within the 'abrasion and disturbance' assessment (above) the resistance of the Lithothamnion coralloides to this pressure at the benchmark is considered 'None' and the resilience is assessed as 'Very low' and the sensitivity of Lithothamnion coralloides is assessed as 'High'.
+Based on the evidence provided by the 'abrasion and disturbance' assessment the resistance of Phymatolithon calcareum to this pressure at the benchmark is assessed as 'None', the resilience as 'Very low', and sensitivity assessed as 'High'.

 Changes in suspended solids (water clarity)

 Medium

+Very Low

 Medium

-Q: Medium A: Medium C: Medium Q: High A: Medium C: High

 Q: Medium A: Medium C: Medium

+Q: High A: Medium C: High

+Q: Medium A: Medium C: Medium

-Lithothamnion coralloides requires light, and is, therefore, restricted to depths shallower than 10 m in the relatively turbid waters of northern Europe (Hall-Spencer, 1998).
+Phymatolithon calcareum requires light and is, therefore, restricted to depths shallower than 32 m in the relatively turbid waters of northern Europe (Hall-Spencer, 1998).
 An increase in suspended sediments in the water column will increase light attenuation and decrease the availability of light.
 A decrease in light availability will alter the ability of the maerl to photosynthesise.
-This could be detrimental to Lithothamnion coralloides found towards the bottom of its depth limit in Europe (i.e. 10 m).
+This could be detrimental to maerl found towards the bottom of its depth limit in Europe (i.e. 32 m).
 An increase in suspended solids is also likely to increase scour, as there are characteristically high levels of water movement in maerl habitat.
-Scour is known to induce high mortality in early post-settlement algal stages and prevents the settlement of propagules owing to the accumulation of silt on the substratum (Vadas et al., 1992).
-A decrease in suspended solids will increase light levels, which could benefit maerl.
+Scour is known to induce high mortality in early postsettlement algal stages and prevents the settlement of propagules owing to the accumulation of silt on the substratum (Vadas et al., 1992).
+A decrease in suspended solids may increase light levels, which could benefit maerl.

 Sensitivity assessment.
-Any factor which may decrease the ability for Lithothamnion coralloides to photosynthesise will have a negative impact.
-Where this species is found at the very bottom depth limit may experience high levels of mortality.
+Any factor that could decrease the ability for Phymatolithon calcareum to photosynthesise will have a negative impact.
+Where this species is found at the bottom depth limit of itsange, it may experience high levels of mortality.
 The resistance of this species is considered to be 'Medium' and the resilience is 'Very low'.
-This gives the species an overall sensitivity of 'Medium' to the pressure at the benchmark.
+This gives the species an overall sensitivity of rate changes (light)

+'Medium' to the pressure at the benchmark.